How to choose and buy a kayak

 Inflatables can also be fun in the surf, though they lack the control you may want in the surf zone.

-Personally, I don’t see any reason to buy one as long as you are able to put a hard-hull yak on a vehicle roof rack and you have a place to store it at home.
+Personally, I don’t see any reason to buy one as long as you are able to load a hard-hull yak on a roof rack and you have a place to store it at home.

-It’s important to try your kayak before you buy it.
-Many dealers are located on the water, while others schedule demo days on a nearby lake, beach or stream.
-You don’t want to buy a kayak without sitting in it — on the water — so you can gauge your comfort level.
+Try your kayak before you buy it.
+Many dealers are located on the water.
+Others schedule “demo days” on nearby water.
+Sitting in it — on the water — before the purchase allows you to gauge your comfort level.

 A Kayak Sampler

-This is not a review of quality or performance, although all of the brands mentioned are reputable.
+This is not a review of quality or performance.
+All of the brands mentioned are reputable.
 Most rotomolded polyethylene kayaks are fairly equal in quality, unless they have seams.
 Avoid seams.